What is a feature set?

 Is data encrypted in transit?

 Yes, encryption is done in transit via https.
-For more information see Users and Security.
+For more information see HTTP Secure Data Transmission.

 Where does the feature store keep the data?